Rikky101/Social-Buzz-Project/README.md

 4. Find and Replace Function: Employed to ensure consistency in the Category column, replacing repeated values for accurate analysis.

 5. Sorting: Sorted the data by total reaction scores to identify the top 5 most popular content categories.

+**First thing!
+I created a copy each of the original datasets as backup for the original datasets.**

 ## Data Transformation
 1. Reaction Dataset: I cleaned the dataset by deleting blank rows and removing the User ID column to focus on the essential data.
 Additionally, I edited the column title from "Type" to "Reaction Type" to make it more descriptive.[Reactions.csv](https://github.com/user-attachments/files/17717751/Reactions.csv)